Woburn, MA (WOB)

 The Woburn Common remains the center of community life; overseen by the imposing portico of City Hall, its beautifully landscaped grounds contain many monuments to the men and women who fell in battle defending the nation.
 In 1869, a Civil War Memorial was erected at its center, setting a precedent in which subsequent wars and conflicts have also been commemorated in marble and bronze.
 The Common remains busy throughout the year, especially in late November as the residents hold the “Festival on the Common” to promote local service and civil organizations working in the community.
 The event includes singing on the steps of City Hall, food vendors, and hayrides in horse-drawn carriages.
 As night falls and the air grows frosty, the countdown begins for the annual holiday tree lighting and the highly anticipated visit by Santa Claus.

-The Downeaster is financed primarily through funds made available by the Northeastern New England passenger Rail Authority.
+The Downeaster is financed primarily through funds made available by the Northern New England Passenger Rail Authority.
 Amtrak provides automated ticketing but not baggage services at the Woburn station, which is served by 10 daily trains.

 - 1113 Short Term Parking Spaces